alexindevs/pearhub/README.md

 ## 👩🏾‍💻 Author

-Built by [@alexindevs](https://github.com/alexindevs) for the Pearmonie technical assessment, but designed to be a real, scalable creator platform.
+Built by [@alexindevs](https://github.com/alexindevs) for the Pearmonie technical assessment.

 ---